energinet-open-incubator/innersource-collaboration/meeting_minutes/project-origin-working-session-09-03-2023.md

 ## Agenda
 - [x] Ensure that any new attendees have a meaningful way to get involved.
 - [x] Fill in a summary of items on the project boards:
-- [x] Review status of in-flight work from the [Project-Origin backlog](https://github.com/orgs/project-origin/projects/6/views/1).
+- [x] Review status of in-flight work from the [Project-Origin backlog]
   - 8 cards in “Backlog”
   - 3 cards in “In Progress”
   - 2 cards in “Waiting/Blocked”
-- [x] Review status of in-flight work from the [Collaboration Platform Backlog](https://github.com/orgs/project-origin/projects/2/views/1).
+- [x] Review status of in-flight work from the [Collaboration Platform Backlog](
   - 5 cards in “Backlog”
   - 2 cards in “In Progress”
   - 1 cards in “Waiting/Blocked”
-- [x] Review status of in-flight work from the [Energinet Open Incubator Board](https://github.com/orgs/project-origin/projects/11/views/2).
+- [x] Review status of in-flight work from the [Energinet Open Incubator Board]
   - 12 cards in “Backlog”
   - 4 cards in “In Progress”
   - 1 cards in “Waiting/Blocked”